Photo Credit: Rachel Roberts

 If you are looking for a family-friendly or classroom-friendly activity that allows your children to experience the thrill of a treasure hunt, learn important navigational skills and develop an appreciation for Wisconsin’s fascinating Ice Age history, ColdCaching is for you!

-This project was made possible by a grant from the National Park Foundation through generous support of partners including Union Pacific Railroad and donors across the country.
+These resources were made possible by grant funding from the American Girl Foundation and from the National Park Foundation through generous support of partners including Union Pacific Railroad and donors across the country.